VladimerKhasia/ANDI/README.md

 ### Experiment Manifest

-To reproduce the results, run `ANDI.py` or for more convinience turn it into Jupyter Notebook `ANDI.ipynb`.
+- To reproduce the results, run `ANDI.py` or for more convenience turn it into Jupyter Notebook `ANDI.ipynb`.
-The file `ANDI_longrun.py` tests the ANDI_Direct method against best tuned baselines on longer runs, further confirming the experimental results.
+- The file `ANDI_longrun.py` tests the ANDI_Direct method against best tuned baselines on longer runs, further confirming the experimental results.

 ---